zaitera/Pascal-VOC-Classfication-AlexNet/README.md

 * scipy version > 1
 * VOCdevkit 2007 (the script voc2007 inside mainscripts can be used to    download the database)

-Note: you can also download the conda environment i am using:
+Note: you can also import the conda environment i am using:
 ```
 docs/environment.yaml
 ```